-Corporate risks are those, which if they occurred, would seriously affect the Authority's ability to carry out its core functions or deliver its strategic objectives as set out in its strategic planning documents.
+Corporate risks are those, which if they occurred, would seriously affect the Authority's ability to carry out its core functions or deliver the objectives and outcomes as set out in The Plan. its strategic planning documents.
 This type of risk may be caused by a number of events or triggers which take place within the organisation or as a result of external influences.
 Potential sources of corporate risk are shown in the diagram in Appendix 1.